Zpankz/mcp-server-infranodus/README.md

 - Create knowledge graphs from two or more text and find what's not present in the first graph that's present in the others
 - Use it to find how one text can be enriched with the others

+12 **generate_google_search_graph**

+- Generate a graph with keywords and topics for Google search results for a certain query
+- Use it to understand the current informational supply

 12. **search**

 - Search through existing InfraNodus graphs